 When you have a small company, it is easier to remember contract deals off the top of one’s head.
 It is not entirely impractical to use one’s memory to anticipate discussions with clients when it comes to contracts.

 But to build a small business to medium-sized business, it requires more activity and attention.
 It usually results in acquiring more clients for the company in order to grow into a medium-sized business.
 When the business reaches the point of being a medium-sized company, there is much more to manage when it comes to contracts.
+There is also much more to manage in other areas, like customer service.

-Benefit 2: Efficiency with Contract Access
+Benefit 2: Efficiency with contract access

 We mentioned some online tools that may be helpful for small businesses.
 However, if we imagine using those same tools for medium-sized companies, it becomes complex.
 How does one retrieve contract details at a moment’s notice, when there is no contract stored for convenient access?